 WinSCP is a freeware FTP and SFTP client for Windows that uses SSH, one of the most popular platforms for file transfers and similar tasks.

-Along with the Windows Explorer-like interface, you’ll be able to explore vastly the same or similar functions that you’d also find in Windows Explorer.
+Along with the Windows Explorer-like interface, you’ll be able to explore vastly the same or similar functions found in Windows Explorer.

 In essence, this app is an FTP and SCP client for Windows, which will enable you to use the SSH protocol.
 It is one of the main protocols for background transfers of files and other pieces of data.
 It also allows for queue processing at the same time.

-The tool will integrate into the Windows Shell, which means you can gain access to it very quickly.
+The tool will integrate into Windows Shell, so you can quickly gain access.

 WinSCP is an FTP and SCP client for Windows that uses the SSH protocol for file transfers in the background and other tasks.